sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  recommended that this be accomplished by hitting the structure 5 times with large siege munitions, and that these structures are immune from damage by small siege projectiles.
- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 11

-* * * * *

 3. Gates: It is recommended that these be destroyed upon 3 hits from large siege munitions, and that they are immune to small siege munitions.